Childhood Practice BA (Hons)

 - The course offers the opportunity for you to specialise in areas of personal/professional interest

-- The course is delivered entirley online and can be studied from anywhere in Scotland
+- The course is delivered entirely online and can be studied from anywhere in Scotland

-- Preferably, you will have at least two years work experience in an appropriate setting PLUS
+- You must have at least two years work experience in an appropriate setting PLUS

 - A recognised SSSC practitioner qualification such as HNC Childhood Practice OR

-- Relevant SVQ 3, for example: Social Services: Children and Young People; Children’s Care Learning and Development/Playwork; or equivalent
+- A relevant SCQF level 7 qualification, for example: Social Services: Children and Young People; Children’s Care Learning and Development/Playwork; or equivalent.
+For applicants without sufficient credits, modules are available to help you reach the required level

 - You must be employed within a relevant workplace environment